Winnie Ruth Judd: In popular culture

 The Trunk Murders were featured in a 2009 episode of the true crime television series Deadly Women entitled "Hearts of Darkness" (Season 3, Episode 6).

 The 2009 novel Bury Me Deep by Megan Abbott is based on the Judd case.

 The 2015 art installation "Tiger Lady", by Darren Clark and Gary Patch, is a shadow cast kinetic projection on permanent display at the Valley Bar in Phoenix.
 It features select milestones from the Judd saga.

+In February 2024 a stage play by Cathy Dresbach and Ben Tyler titled, The Truth About Winnie Ruth Judd was produced by The Phoenix Theatre Company.
+This play looks at the case from the public's point of view and the exploitation of the case by the media.
+Radio station KOY turns the trial into a radio drama, spearheaded by then radio announcer, Jack Williams.
+The radio program became an early manifestation of what would later become, "True Crime Podcasts."

+The 2024 book by Laurie Notaro entitled "The Murderess" tells the story of Judd's crimes.
+It is considered a work of fiction, but it is based on these events.